ZAMBIA BIRDING TOUR WITH ZIMBABWE EXTENSION: DETAILED ITINERARY

 Other species that occur in the area include Crested Guineafowl, African Emerald and Barred Long-tailed Cuckoos, Crowned Hornbill, Golden-tailed Woodpecker, African Broadbill, Lesser Striped Swallow, Sombre Greenbul, Eastern Nicator, Thrush Nightingale, Red-capped Robin-Chat, Garden Warbler, Purple-banded Sunbird, Eurasian Golden Oriole, Southern Grey-headed Sparrow, Southern Masked Weaver, Red-billed Quelea, Red-throated Twinspot, African Firefinch and Bronze Mannikin.

-Zambia & Zimbabwe: Day 13 We have another opportunity to look for the pitta this morning, if need be, before heading for Lusaka and then continuing north to the pleasant Forest Inn near Mkushi.
-We may arrive in time for some initial exploration.
+Zambia: Day 17 We have another opportunity to look for the pitta this morning, if need be, before heading for Lusaka airport, where the main section of our tour ends this afternoon.